 Blue is one of the rarest colours in nature, and creating it for the artist’s palette has been a challenge throughout history.
 For centuries, the only source for blue pigments were minerals like Lapis Lazuli and Azurite, which were rare and expensive.
 The Ancient Egyptians were the first to make a synthetic blue pigment which could be used instead of a mineral blue pigment.
 Egyptian Blue, thought to be made by heating sand, copper, and lime, remained in use until around 800 AD, when the recipe for its manufacture was lost.

-For testing I am using Schmincke Mussini YinMn Blue oil paint, a limited edition colour in their range.
+For testing I am using Schmincke Mussini YInMn Blue oil paint, a limited edition colour in their range that has now been discontinued.
 Pigments can vary depending on how it is produced and the binder that it is suspended in, so the pigment may be different in other ranges that carry it in the future.

 Its red undertones are revealed when mixed in tints with white, where it makes a soft lavender.